 I’ve tested drying times with and without wool dryer balls, and the results are quite amazing.
 Smart Sheep Wool Dryer Balls cut at least 25 percent off the time to dry a load of laundry, saving time and energy.
 They work their way into tight spaces and that’s what makes them so awesome.
 Because dryer balls also agitate against the fibers in clothes and linens, everything feels softer coming out of the dryer.

 Use the remote to search for your favorite shows and discover channels.
-From movies and series, to cable alternatives stream the most talked about TV across free and paid channels (like Netflix and Hulu) with more power than ever.
-Roku Express.
+From movies and series, to cable alternatives stream the most talked about TV across free and paid channels like Netflix and Hulu—new Disney and Apple TV are now streaming on all Roku devices!—with more power than ever.
+And Check it out.

 If you find yourself spending much of your grocery budget on carbonated soft drinks, you might want to consider investing in a SodaStream machine.
 It’s not only cheaper to make your own carbonated soda drinks at home, it’s purported by the manufacturer to be healthier too.

 The two carbonation cartridges that come with this SodaStream kit will make 120 liters of soda.
 It’s easy to compare the price when you consider that the average cost of a one-liter bottle of soda is about a buck.
 You’ll recover the upfront cost of this SodaStream starter bundle in no time.
 Don’t worry: Flavored syrups in your choice of popular soda drinks are readily available for the SodaStream machine.
-About $110
+Check it out.

 Here’s a simple way to cut the cost of hauling home bottles and bottles of filtered drinking water.
 Invest a few bucks in your own filtered water bottle.
 Make filtered water yourself, on the fly.
 The Bobble Classic is simple, inexpensive and easy to get used to.
 The replaceable carbon filter is equal to 300 single-serve 16-ounce bottles of water.
 Bobble Classic comes in a variety of colors.
-About $10.
-Replacement filters: $9 for 2-pak.
+Check it out.